jaimedantas/the-grass-is-greener/README.md

 ```
 Notice that all three are identical when we have a large number of executions, defined by the variable `EXECUTIONS`.
 The class
 `Selector` is responsible for randomly selecting our courses. <br />
-The test was made with 500000 executions, and the precision is one decimal place.
+The test was made with 500000 executions, and the precision is three decimal places.